Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-salesforce.md

 ## 10. Flash the Firmware

-**If you are doing this workshop at home, you will need to make sure your <a href="/getting-started/losant-iot-dev-kits/environment-setup#configure-device-usb-port" target="_blank">environment is set up correctly</a>. **
+**If you are doing this workshop at home, you will need to make sure your <a href="/getting-started/losant-iot-dev-kits/environment-setup#configure-device-usb-port" target="_blank">environment is set up correctly</a>.
+If you're at the Dreamforce workshop, your workstation is already properly setup. **

-Let's open Arduino IDE by clicking the shortcut on the Desktop.
+Let's open the Arduino IDE by clicking the shortcut on the Desktop.

 ![Open Arduino IDE](/images/getting-started/losant-iot-dev-kits/builder-kit-salesforce/open-arduino.gif "Open Arduino IDE")